Statistical Inference for Generative Model Comparison: Computation

 In the limit of small steps, this equation becomes an ODE:

 Then, the reversal of this ODE can be derived as follows:

 which becomes,

-\begin{remark} Extending our evaluation method to generative models with a non-deterministic reverse process, such as the Denoising Diffusion Probabilistic Models (DDPM) \parencite{ho2020denoising}, would be an intriguing direction for future research. \end{remark}
+\begin{remark} Extending our evaluation method to generative models with a non-deterministic reverse process, such as the Denoising Diffusion Probabilistic Models (DDPM) \citep{ho2020denoising}, would be an intriguing direction for future research. \end{remark}